 Here’s how it works:

 A department or unit may submit one application for funding for activities that support the workplace to Thrive.
-The application process is open from January 15 – February 3, 2021, apply here.
+Funding will be based on a reimbursement model.
+The application process is open from October 1 – 15, 2021, (closes at 4pm on Oct 15th) apply here.

 We call these the Thrive 5:

 - Sleeping soundly

 There are many different and relevant ways to foster and maintain good mental health.
 Being in nature, cultural and spiritual practices, book clubs, creative expression, mental health education and training are just a few examples.

 Not sure if your activity meets the Thrive 5 criteria?
 Contact: firstname.lastname@example.org